vam-community/vam-party/USAGE.md

 Options:

-- `--scenes` shows every scene actually referencing the script
+- `--breakdown` shows every file/scene actually referencing the script
 - `--warnings` prints warnings found while scanning your saves folder
 - `--unregistered` prints every script that was found but did not match a package